The New Upanishad.

 But this information is not sufficient for full self-realization of spiritual seekers, because the only way one can merge with God is through the practice of meditation (performed on the background of bhakti) and provided that one is intellectually and ethically ready for such work.
 It is meditative trainings that make an individual consciousness agile, subtle, large, and strong.
 They also enable it to move easily from one loka to another — up to the Abode of the Creator, where He can be ultimately cognized.

-And for this purpose, it is desirable that seekers have a scheme, a detailed description of the meditative path, a "map" of the journey.
+And for this purpose, it is desirable that seekers have a chart, a detailed description of the meditative path, a "map" of the journey.

 And now, on the verge of a new millennium God blessed me to publish it.

-The main thing to be taken into account when viewing this scheme (it is shown at the end of the book) is that it reflects the multidimensional nature of space.
-Therefore, that which is shown at the bottom of the scheme corresponds to that which is located in the deep, in the subtlest lokas.
-And that which is shown higher on the scheme corresponds to lokas of increasing density (or coarseness).
-In other words, the downward direction on the scheme corresponds to the depthward direction in the multidimensional Body of the Absolute, and the upward direction on the scheme corresponds to the direction toward the outer layers of the Absolute.
+The main thing to be taken into account when viewing this chart (it is shown at the end of the book) is that it reflects the multidimensional nature of space.
+Therefore, that which is shown at the bottom of the chart corresponds to that which is located in the depth, in the subtlest lokas.
+And that which is shown higher on the chart corresponds to lokas of increasing density (or coarseness).
+In other words, the downward direction on the chart corresponds to the depthward direction in the multidimensional Body of the Absolute, and the upward direction on the chart corresponds to the direction toward the outer layers of the Absolute.

-One must not view the sectors shown on the scheme as really existing in the universe.
+One must not view the sectors shown on the chart as really existing in the universe.
 In reality, these are not sectors but infinite layers of multidimensionality.
-And the scheme shows not layers themselves but entrances to them.
+And the chart does not show the layers themselves but rather the entrances into them.

-Let me note that multidimensionality cannot be explored with physical devices, because such devices cannot be brought from the physical world to other lokas.
-The reality of non-material lokas can be perceived only by the refined consciousness of the spiritual seeker developed by means of buddhi yoga.
+Let me note that multidimensionality cannot be explored with material devices, because such devices cannot be brought from the material world to other lokas.
+The reality of non-material lokas can be perceived only by the refined consciousness of the spiritual seeker developed by means of Buddhi Yoga.
 Such a developed consciousness is capable of moving freely from one loka to another.

 * * *

-Let us begin our analysis of the scheme by looking at its bottom, which represents the deepest level of multidimensional space.
+Let us begin our analysis of the chart by looking at its bottom, which represents the deepest level of the multidimensional space.

 Now let us look at the solid vertical line.
-This line represents the Mirror, a really existing "membrane".
-To the right of this line (on the scheme), one can see entrances to three basic eternal components of the Absolute: to the Abode of Ishvara (Bridal Chamber, as Apostle Philip, a disciple of Jesus Christ, called it) and (higher on the scheme) to more dense layers of akasha — to the lokas of protopurusha and protoprakriti.
+This line represents the Mirror, a sort of "membrane" that really exists.
+To the right of this line (on the chart), one can see entrances to three basic eternal components of the Absolute: to the Abode of Ishvara (Bridal Chamber, as the Apostle Philip, a disciple of Jesus Christ, called it) and (higher on the chart) to more dense layers of akasha — to the lokas of protopurusha and protoprakriti.
 These three basic layers are called correspondingly chidakasha, chitakasha, and bhutakasha.

-To the left of the Mirror there shown derivatives of the basic states of the Absolute: the lokas of Brahman (Higher Purusha), of purusha, and of prakriti.
+To the left of the Mirror, the chart shows the derivatives of the basic states of the Absolute: the lokas of Brahman (Higher Purusha), of purusha, and of prakriti.
 They exist only during Kalpas in manifested worlds of the universe — on "islets" of the Creation, which appear at the beginning of each Kalpa and disappear at its end being consumed by akasha.
 When "the end of the world" (Pralaya) comes for such an "islet", its matter turns into protoprakriti, and individual souls, who did not want or did not manage during their numerous incarnations to achieve Perfection (i.e. to achieve Divinity and to merge with the Consciousness of the Higher and of the Highest Purusha) are disintegrated to the state of protopurusha.

-Let me note that during Kalpas (i.e. during existence of material "islets" of the Creation), the amount of prakriti grows (because of photosynthesis, in particular) and the amount of purusha grows as well (because of the increase of the amount of energy of individual souls, which feed on prakriti).
-At the end of Kalpa they replenish the cosmic resources of protoprakriti and protopurusha.
+Let me note that during Kalpas (i.e. during existence of material "islets" of the Creation), the amount of prakriti grows (thanks to photosynthesis, among other processes) and the amount of purusha grows as well (because of the increase of the amount of energy of individual souls, which feed on prakriti).
+At the end of a Kalpa they replenish the cosmic resources of protoprakriti and protopurusha.
 Therefore, the amounts of the latter do not change significantly.

-All that is shown on the scheme above the first level represents the "sphere of activity" of Brahman or "Brahman's world" (in Sanskrit — aparabrahman, i.e. that which is not Divine Brahman).
+All that is shown on the chart above the first level represents the "sphere of activity" of Brahman or "Brahman's world" (in Sanskrit — aparabrahman, i.e. that which is not Divine Brahman).

-Now let us look at the leftmost column on the scheme.
-It shows states of souls during Kalpa.
+Now let us look at the leftmost column on the chart.
+It shows states of souls during a Kalpa.
 Souls of different levels of subtlety-coarseness (in terms of emotional states in which they used to live during incarnations) are distributed over the layers of multidimensional space.
-The layer of subtler energy (the second layer on the scheme) is called paradise, and the coarsest layer (the topmost one on the scheme) is called hell.
+The layer of subtler energy (the second layer on the chart) is called paradise, and the coarsest layer (the topmost one on the chart) is called hell.
 The layer between them contains souls in the intermediate state of being attached to the material plane.
-Most often this layer is called astral plane.
+Most often this layer is called the astral plane.

 * * *

-Now let us look at the process of souls evolution in more detail.
+Now let us look at the process of the evolution of souls in more detail.

-This process begins on crystalline lattices of minerals, then continues in organic bodies, which also evolve along with the development of souls.
+This process begins on crystalline lattices of minerals and then continues in organic bodies, which also evolve along with the development of souls.